kj-ninja/kj-ninja/README.md

 ### Hi there 👋

 I'm front-end ninja with acrobatics and martial arts skills!
-I have a passion to learn a new things especially in terms of javascript.
+I have a passion to learn a new things especially in terms of JavaScript.
 Actually I'm open to work and looking for my first job as a front-end developer.

 ### Hey You! 👋